FYP-M4-Fluid-Simulator/TurboDiff/README.md

 # How to Setup for Development

 1. Make a virtual environment for project using `python -m venv /path/to/venv`
-2. Install turbodiff in editable mode using `pip install -e .[dev]` from project root directory
+2. Install turbodiff in editable mode using `pip install -e '.[dev]'` from project root directory
 3. Run `pre-commit install`, this will ensure that your code is reformatted according to the Black formatter on commit

 # Testing